trans-travel/trans-travel/us/tn.md

    center](https://www.wsmv.com/2023/07/25/patients-sue-vumc-releasing-records-related-ags-transgender-clinic-probe/)
    for disclosing their private information.
 It is unknown if similar records requests and disclosures have been done at other organizations.
- * In addition, a bill pending governor signature (as of April 25, 2024) will criminalize any adults (with exceptions for parents or people parents have given permission to) providing information, aid, or other help to get trans-related medical treatment, regardless of where the treatment is given or whether or not the treatment is legal in the place it is given.
+ * In addition, Tennessee criminalizes any adults (with exceptions for parents or people parents have given permission to) providing information, aid, or other help to get trans-related medical treatment, regardless of where the treatment is given or whether or not the treatment is legal in the place it is given.
 See [SB2782 with amendments](https://wapp.capitol.tn.gov/apps/Billinfo/default.aspx?BillNumber=SB2782&ga=113)

 ## Child Custody / Abuse